A Zero-overhead Flow for Security Closure: Results

 \section{Results}

 All experiments reported in this section are executed in Cadence Innovus v21.16 utilizing the Nangate 45nm Open Cell library~\cite{nangate45}.
 The experiments were executed on a server equipped with an Intel(R) Xeon(R) Silver 4208 CPU and 128GB of memory.
-The chosen circuits are the same twelve benchmarks from the ISPD'22 competition.
+The chosen circuits are the same twelve benchmarks from the ISPD'22 competition as well as an additional \emph{large} design that contains 64 instances of the same processor that operate in lockstep.
 We emphasize again that our implementation flow is design-agnostic and that no tool settings are changed to obtain improved scores for one specific benchmark.
 The values adopted for the many constants are given in Tab.~\ref{tab:constants}.
 The values for $STUCK\_MAX$ and $NETS\_PER\_RD$ determine how quickly the TI and FSPFI strategies converge, respectively.
 In general, too small values increase runtime while too large values lead to non-convergence.
+A sensitivity analysis for these constants is reported in Section~\ref{sec:sensitivity}.
 The values for $SITE\_SIZE$ and $SITE\_HEIGHT$ are a property of the technology and should be set accordingly.
 Finally, the values for $M\_TOP$ and $TOP\_METAL$ are a property of the metal stack and are set according to the contest settings: AES designs use a 10-metal stack, and all others use a 6-metal stack.

 All results presented in this section are \textbf{DRC-clean} and \textbf{pass timing}.
 For this reason, we do not provide DRC count (always zero) or timing slack (always positive) for any of the considered benchmarks.